prajapatin/personalwebsite/source/_posts/2026-02-07-security-operations-center-with-agentic-AI.md

 ```

 ### 2. Incident Response Agent: The First Responder
 Once a threat is confirmed, the Incident Response (IR) agent takes over.
-It is equipped with **Playbooks**—predefined workflows for common scenarios like Ransomware or Phishing.
+It is equipped with **Playbooks**, a set of predefined workflows for common scenarios like Ransomware or Phishing.

 It can actively **contain threats** by isolating hosts or disabling accounts, but safer production deployments can enforce extensive logging instead of auto-execution.